Connect with us

 on

-Are you skeptical about the effectiveness of fiscal policy in driving economic growth and stability?
-Well, let us introduce you to the world of Keynesian economics!
+Are you doubtful about the efficiency of fiscal policy in promoting economic growth and stability?
+Allow us to acquaint you with the principles of Keynesian economics!

 In this short guide, we will explore the principles of fiscal policy through the lens of Keynesian logic.
 By understanding the basics of Keynesian economics, we can grasp how government intervention and the manipulation of aggregate demand can stimulate economic activity.